3-6 class hours.

 At its most basic, a cable is a group of stitches whose parts swap position every few rows.
-The maneuvering required to swap stitches is simple to learn.
-Their complex appearance comes about because of the many ways stitches can be grouped, arranged, and intertwined with other groups.
-Learn the basics of crossing cables, terminology, and how to work from written instructions and from a chart.
+The maneuvering required to swap stitches is actually quite simple to learn—the complex appearance comes about because of the many ways stitches can be grouped, arranged, and intertwined.
+Learn how to swap stitches with and without a cable needle, decipher cable terminology, and work from both written instructions and a chart.
+You’ll explore how groups of cable crossings are combined to make stitches travel across fabric in braids, waves, chains and more.

 - #4 weight yarn, 50 yds, in light or bright color